percona/pmm-doc/docs/install-pmm/install-pmm-client/connect-database/postgresql.md

 ### With the user interface

+To add the service With the user interface:
+{.power-number}

 1. Select <i class="uil uil-cog"></i> *Configuration* → {{icon.inventory}} *Inventory* → {{icon.addinstance}} *Add Service*.

 2. Select *PostgreSQL -- Add a remote instance*.